-Batey and three other former players are charged with raping the student in a dorm in June 2013.
+Batey and three other former players are charged with raping an unconscious female student in a dorm in June 2013.

-A prosecutor told jurors that the neuroscience major was treated like a piece of trash by the players.
-He said Batey was all over the student as soon as the players got her into a dorm room and the assault ended with Batey urinating on her.
+A prosecutor told jurors that the female student was unconscious and treated like a piece of trash by the football players.
+He said the 30-minute attack on the student ended with Batey urinating on her.